Stormheg/fosdem-2025-inclusive-webauthn/slides.md

 # `whoami`

 - **Storm Heg**, he/him, The Netherlands 🇳🇱
-- **Independent contractor**, building quality websites with Wagtail CMS and Django for a living since 2019
+- **Independent contractor**, building quality websites with Wagtail CMS and Django (Python) for a living since 2019
 - **Open Source ❤️**
   - Member of the Wagtail CMS core team
   - Admin for the Django Commons initiative, helping facilitate community maintenance of open source in the Django ecosystem